 Here is an excerpt from a medical abstract:

 For example, in the study of Zufferey , the subject with the sagging of the soft tissues in the midface received the experimental injection of Botox in the superficial temporal fascia, which is the proximal attachment of the lateral bundle of the malaris muscle.
 After the injection, the soft tissues in the midface region no longer sagged.
 It is obvious that although any bundle of the malaris muscle may cause the midface aging, the exact location of pathology in the midfacial aging, relative to known anatomical descriptions of the malaris muscle bundles, such understanding could provide the effective clinical assessment, differential diagnosis including practical management for facial rejuvenation.

 Exercise this muscle instead

 We can exercise this muscle instead of paralyzing it and allowing it to completely atrophy or turn to fat.
 We are also exercising other muscles in the area that will help to lift the jowls.
-See the Interactive Muscle Chart for more information on which muscles are activated when using CFF.
+See the

 The Advanced Cheek Shaper will give you the correct shape to your cheeks as you build muscle fiber and create proper definition in the cheeks.
 You are shaping the cheeks and lifting at the same time.
 Once again you will address the malaris muscle in the temple area to help with any sagging in the mid-face while building and rounding out the cheeks.
 At the same time, you will also be lifting up the jowl area.